 The Santa Barbara Zoo is the best medium size zoo in Southern California.
-With 30 acres, hundreds of animals and a scenic location the Santa Barbara Zoo is a wonderful place to spend the day.
-The Zoo is the perfect size for kids, plenty of room to run around but not so big that they will get bored.
+With 30 acres, hundreds of animals, and a scenic location, the Santa Barbara Zoo is a beautiful place to spend the day.
+The Zoo is the perfect size for kids, with plenty of room to run around but not so big that they will get bored.

-There are some really excellent displays thanks to the generous donations by the membership of the zoo.
-Known as the world’s most beautiful zoo, the Santa Barbara Zoo is located in a lush botanic garden overlooking the Pacific Ocean.
-To the west is the Andre Clark Bird Refuge and inland the Santa Ynez Mountains make a picture perfect backdrop.
+There are some excellent displays thanks to the generous donations by the zoo’s membership.
+Known as the world’s most beautiful zoo, the Santa Barbara Zoo’s location is in a lush botanic garden overlooking the Pacific Ocean.
+The Andre Clark Bird Refuge is to the west, and inland, the Santa Ynez Mountains make a picture-perfect backdrop.

-Activities at the Santa Barbara Zoo include: The Barnyard, home to domestic sheep, which you can feed with specially formulated food, The Santa Barbara Zoo Carousel that features hand-carved exotic animals, Giraffe Feeding with the tallest residents of the Zoo, Kallman Family Play Area where your kids can run wild and the Zoo Train that circles the perimeter of the Zoo.
+Activities at the Santa Barbara Zoo include The Barnyard, home to domestic sheep, which you can feed with specially formulated food, The tallest residents of the Zooare Masai giraffes, the Kallman Family Play Area where your kids can run wild and the Zoo Train that circles the perimeter of the Zoo.

 The Santa Barbara Zoo has two miniature C. P. Huntington trains that run on a half-mile track.
 The train is a great way to see the Andre Clark Bird Refuge behind the zoo.

-If you work up an appetite during your visit the Ridley-Tree House Restaurant serves up sandwiches, snacks, and salads.
-Also within a short drive are numerous restraints include several on nearby Stearns Wharf.
+The Ridley-Tree House Restaurant serves up sandwiches, snacks, and salads if you work up an appetite during your visit.
+Also, within a short drive are many restaurants, including several on nearby Stearns Wharf.

-Amtrak Pacific Surfliners stop at Santa Barbara and the zoo is a little over a mile from the train station.
+Amtrak Pacific Surfliner stops at Santa Barbara, and the zoo is a little over a mile from the train station.
 So if you want to take a break from driving it’s possible to take the train.
-The Santa Barbara MTD Shuttle runs from Stearns Wharf to the zoo and it only cost a quarter.
+The Santa Barbara MTD Shuttle runs from Stearns Wharf to the zoo, and it only costs a quarter.

-The Santa Barbara Zoo is located in about 90 miles north of Los Angeles, a two-hour drive with good traffic conditions.
-The Zoo is a medium size and takes about three hours to see the sights, leaving plenty of time to explore Santa Barbara.
+Santa Barbara Zoo is about 90 miles north of Los Angeles, a two-hour drive with the right traffic conditions.
+The Zoo is medium-sized and takes about three hours to see the sights, leaving plenty of time to explore Santa Barbara.

 From the South on U.S. 101: Take the Hot Springs/Cabrillo Boulevard exit.
 Turn left on Cabrillo and continue to the first stoplight.
 Turn right on Niños Drive.
-The entrance is on the right side across from the playing fields.
+The Zoo entrance is on the right side, across from the playing fields.